 If you’re a fan of coconut oil, some vegan recipes suggest using it instead of vegan butter.
 It needs to be solid when used.

-The size of the cutter will affect the yield: I think the ideal size for a round cutter to make hamantaschen is 2 1/2 to 3 inches.
+The size of the cutter will affect the yield: I think the ideal size for a round cutter to make hamantaschen is 3 inches.
 So if you use a smaller one, obviously, you’ll get more cookies (though don’t go smaller than 2 inches), and fewer if you use a larger one.
 That’s why there’s a rather wide range in terms of the yield.

 No cookie cutter?
 No problem.
 Truth be told, I used a wine glass whose diameter is a bit shy of 3 inches.